 Define the Prospect’s Actions

-The next stage is critical.
+The next stage of the sales cycle is critical.
 You need to identify the actions that the prospect must make to move them to the next step of each stage.
 It can be useful for you in many ways.
 First, it will help you polish your content and sales steps so that they are more geared towards the desired results.
 It also allows you to see if there are actions from the prospect that are repeated before they move on.

 Included in these activities should also be how the prospect can be lost (or disqualified) from the process.
 That helps you to seek and eliminate holes in the process.
 Additionally, it helps you to know whether you are qualifying leads too late in the process.
 While this might not seem important, the longer an undesirable prospect is within your sales process, the more they cost your business.